 You must follow the design recipe in your solutions: graders will look for data definitions, contracts, purpose statements, examples/tests, and properly organized function definitions.
-For the latter, you must design templates, but be sure to comment them out.
+For the latter, you must follow templates.
+You do not need to include the templates with your homework, however, unless the question asks for it.